cacabo/cis-331-lecture-notes/lec6.md

 - The less usable a scheme is, the more that users will complain (and try to pick easier authentication tokens that are more vulnerable to attackers).

--Some situations may assign different weight to different evaluation metrics.
+- Some situations may assign different weight to different evaluation metrics.

   On a military base, the security benefits of a hardware-based token might outweigh the problems with usability and deployability.

 ---